Ofentse862/Calvin-College/README.md

 7. **News & Events** - Latest news and announcements
 8. **Contact** - Contact information, department emails, contact form, Google Maps

-## 🚀 How to Use

-1. **Upload to Web Hosting:**
-   - Upload all files to your web hosting service
-   - Maintain the folder structure

-2. **Update Content:**
-   - Edit HTML files to update text content
-   - Replace placeholder images in `/images` folder with actual school photos
-   - Update news and events in `news.html`

-3. **Customize:**
-   - Modify colors in `css/style.css` (search for color variables)
-   - Add more pages by duplicating existing HTML files
-   - Update contact form action to connect to your email service

 ## 📧 Contact Information